 -Keep windows and doors closed during the chilly times of the year when the heat is on, and turn the heat down when you leave the apartment.

 -Please alert me to any issues before they become uncomfortable.

 And finally, I must reiterate that if you are traveling with another person who has not been a part of the booking process, please make sure he or she has also read my description and "house rules" and agrees to them.
-The last thing I want is to have someone staying in my home feeling miserable because their partner/friend/brother/daughter booked with me without asking them whether or not they would prefer a hotel, would prefer not to stay in an apartment with a cat, would prefer not to stay in apartment with a resident, would prefer to have cable tv available, would prefer to have air conditioning, would prefer to be able to smoke in their room, etc. I really want the people who stay here to be excited about being here, so I've done my best to be as up front about what you can expect as possible.
+The last thing I want is to have someone staying in my home feeling miserable because their partner/friend/brother/daughter booked with me without asking them whether or not they would prefer a hotel; would prefer not to stay in an apartment with a cat; would prefer not to stay in apartment with a resident; would prefer to have cable tv available; would prefer to have air conditioning; would prefer to be able to smoke in their room; or would prefer not to look at 80s film posters and VHS tapes.
+I really want the people who stay here to be excited about being here, so I've done my best to be as up front about what you can expect as possible.

 I do this to be a part of great travel experiences even when I'm not travelling, so I will make every effort to make you feel at home, but a large part of creating a positive experience for both of us is in your hands, so again communication is key.

 Cancel up to 5 days before your trip and get a full refund, including service fees.